dgaydukov/cert-aws/files/sa.md

 * Multivalue answer - simple routing policy + healthcheck.
 You can set up to 8 instances, and if first become unavailable traffic goes to random one out of other 7
 * Weighted - 90% of traffic to one ec2, 10 to second

 Hosted zone - route53 concept of domain.
 For each of your domain you have 1 hosted zone where you can have records.
+There are 2 types of it:
+* public - available through the internet
+* private - available inside vpc
 Records set - subdomains of your hosted zone.
 You can easily route any record set to any aws services (s3/elb/cloudFront)

 You can create route53 health check for dns failover (you can also choose String matching and not just ensure that response is 200 http status, but check actual content of response)